FajitaMane/Caps/README.md

 Capulets and Montagues HTML5 Game

 This is an html5 game I created.
-The idea comes from a card game (of the drinking variety) that a friend invented.
+The idea comes from a ~~drinking~~ card game that a friend invented.